opentok/OpenTok-PHP-SDK/sample/Archiving/README.md

 Visit <http://localhost:8080> in your browser.
 Open it again in a second window.
 Smile!
 You've just set up a group chat.

+Hint: If you get an error message that says "The sessionId must belong to the apiKey", you might need to remove the `cache` directory in the sample app directory.
+This can happen if you try running the app with a different API Key than you used the last time it ran.

 ## Walkthrough

 This demo application uses the [Slim PHP micro-framework](http://www.slimframework.com/) and